the-isf-academy/making-with-code-zola/site/content/courses/cs10/unitXX/project/_index.md

 ## [3] Self-Assessment
 You are responsible for assessing your own project, though your teachers will let you know if they disagree and provide a final score.

-In `Unit Reivew Project: Self-Assessment`, you are required to explain how your project should be scored, and to give evidence to support your assessment.
+In `Unit Review Terminal Game Project: Self-Assessment`, you are required to explain how your project should be scored, and to give evidence to support your assessment.
 The rubric is based on claims that you should be able to make about your learning in this unit.

 The self-assessment is broken down into three areas:
 - Practices
-    - planning, iterative development, test cases, and readability
+    - Architecture, translating pseudocode, iterative development, and testing
 - Concepts
-    - abstraction and UX
+    - Classes and backend vs frontend
 - Reflection

 **To do well in this project, you should be able to concretely justify that you can do each practice and understand each concept by providing evidence from your code.**